Friday, April 19 | EHR Solutions and Operations, Human Services, Revenue Cycle/Billing, Thought Leadership

 So why does this matter?
 Because automated mobile dispatch leads to better outcomes––for example, reduced hospital visits.
 It matters for the safety of providers out in the field.
 It decreases travel time and improves access to critical info at the point of care, reducing wait time for consumers, and boosting both consumer and staff satisfaction and retention.

 Your back-office staff may be feeling burned out, too.
-Collections automation can help improve their morale––by boosting collection rates and reducing accounts receivable (AR) labor, eliminating repetitive tasks that drain the team’s time.
+Collection automation can help improve their morale––by boosting collection rates and reducing accounts receivable (AR) labor, eliminating repetitive tasks that drain the team’s time.

-Collections automation uses robotic process automation, or RPA, paired with over thirty years of healthcare collections information.
+Collection automation uses robotic process automation, or RPA, paired with over thirty years of healthcare collections information.
 It ensures that the right claim will be in front of the right collector at the right time.
-Collections automation automatically distributes and prioritizes work lists, so that nothing falls through the cracks.
+Collection automation automatically distributes and prioritizes work lists, so that nothing falls through the cracks.
 It also:

 • Accelerates cash collections